Battle of Le Mesnil-Patry: Le Mesnil-Patry

 Three German tanks attacked from the right flank and knocked out several Canadian tanks, which had taken post in an orchard.
-The German and Canadian infantry took cover from cross-fire as tanks on both sides were knocked out.
+The German and Canadian infantry took cover from crossfire as tanks on both sides were knocked out.
 The commander of the first Sherman saw that the German troops and tanks in the area were formed up for attack.
-Three half-tracks were seen parked together near infantry, who began running around in confusion and then about thirty more tanks also parked together were seen, then a battery of 88mm guns and more half-tracks.
+Three half-tracks were seen parked together near infantry, who began running around in confusion and then about thirty more tanks also parked together were seen, then a battery of 88 mm guns and more half-tracks.
 Three of the half-tracks were destroyed by the Sherman, which then caught fire.
 The crew reversed for 600 yd, with clothes and ammunition burning on the outside of the tank as Panzergrenadiers threw grenades and the crew fired back, before bailing out and retiring along a ditch.

 SS-Panzer Company 8 was deployed in an ambush position about 1 km south of Le Mesnil-Patry and when "mushrooms of smoke, generated by knocked out tanks" were seen, the company counter-attacked and quickly knocked out several Shermans.
 The tanks pushed through the woods and saw the 6th CAR, where B Squadron was advancing towards Le Mesnil-Patry and C Squadron was moving up to support.
 Three Panzer IVs moved to engage the Canadian tanks as the rest of the company engaged the Hussars from the Le Mesnil area.
 The flanking manoeuvre brought the German tanks round the exposed left rear of B Squadron and onto the flank of C Squadron.
 Major E. Dalton, commander of the most advanced section of the Queen's Own Rifles, was wounded in the leg by mortar fire and Lieutenant-Colonel Colwell, the commander of the Hussars, forward with the most advanced tanks, realizing that the regiment was outflanked by the German tanks, ordered a retreat to the start line to reform.
 B Squadron was trapped in the village and almost destroyed by Panzerfaust, Panzerschreck and anti-tank gun fire.
 The Germans knocked out from 37 to 51 Sherman tanks, only two of which returned.